 Dear stock photography, you have been a good friend to me over the years.
 However, when it comes to marketing places, I need a little more space.
 It’s not that you are unattractive.
-It’s simply that potential visitors crave authenticity.
+It’s just that you can be inappropriate and say the wrong thing at times and potential visitors (consumers) can increasingly spot and are subsequently drawn to authenticity.

 Let’s talk about why and when you might find stock photography to be the most appropriate choice for your project.

 Not safe for you or any photographer you care about to capture an image.